bcgov/MyGovBC-CAPTCHA-Service/README.md

     > Time in minutes you want to automatically expire the Service JWT returned to clients (default: 15min)
 * AUDIO_ENABLED (optional)
     > true/false to have service return audio for the captcha text.
 Audio is a mp3 in DataUri format.
+* CORS_ALLOW_ALL (optional)
+    > true/false to have service accept any host, used only for dev/test purposes only
 ###### Preparing for dependencies:
 ```
 npm install